sequelize/sequelize/CONTRIBUTING.DOCS.md

 All documentation is located in the `docs` folder.

-The documentation is rendered using [esdoc](http://esdoc.org) and continously deployed to [Surge](http://surge.sh). esdoc generates static HTML from the code comments.
+The documentation is rendered using [esdoc](http://esdoc.org) and continuously deployed to [Surge](http://surge.sh).
+ESdoc generates static HTML from the code comments.

 All pages in the documentation are defined in the `manual` section of `.esdoc.json`.
 Each page is given as a separate line: